|

 flowing from ones baptismal call.
 Please dont diminish the

 profound reverence for a calling with something such as this.
+It also seems like the peaceful and

 talented person esteems his own authority to war with words and with his own